CarlosSpicyWiener17/startgg-PR-program/README.md

 Full playerlist with searchable/filtering on approximate results

 **Usage**
-You need a start.gg developer token in auth.txt in the same location as the .exe You also need to make a folder in user Documents called "Wiener Exports"
+You need a start.gg developer token in auth.txt in the same location as the .exe\n You also need to make a folder in user Documents called "Wiener Exports"